UK may offer France more military aid for Mali mission

 "We'll be looking at other transport and surveillance assets that we can let the French use to help them in what they are doing," Cameron told parliament, adding that the government's security council would discuss the issue on Tuesday.

-Britain, which cooperates closely with France on defense issues, has already lent France the use of two C-17 military transport planes.
+Britain, which cooperates closely with France on defence issues, has already lent France the use of two C-17 military transport planes.

 Cameron's spokesman told reporters earlier on Monday that while Britain supported France's actions in Mali, it would take no combat role in the conflict.